jean0t/pyforum/README.md

 ## How to Use

 1. Build the docker-compose service by running `docker-compose run --build`
-2. Run the docker-compose with `docker-compose run`
+2. Run the docker-compose with `docker-compose up`

 ## Contribution